julianchurchill/text-adventure/README.md

 Story - TTA2

-- [BUG] There are two bank tellers visible after getting the fourteen groats.
-It appears that the friendly bank teller is still visible when he shouldn't be, as well as the sullen bank teller who should be (and is) visible.
-  - [FIX] The friendly bank teller is being made visible everytime you use the 'outside' exit from the bank.
 - On arriving at Ubiquity you walk past a yak farm.
 You enter the town and there is a yak shaving parlour, in which is Larry the yak shaver chatting away to the locals whilst he shaves their yaks.
 He will not talk to you because he is busy.
   - DONE Go to the bank, convince them you are a Yakuza, so you can withdraw some money.
   - DONE Go to 'Frank's Tool Shed' to buy a yak zapper.